trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   try_files $uri $uri/ /test/index.html;
   ```

 Directives are organised into groups known as **blocks** or **contexts**.
 Generally, context is a block directive that can have other directives inside braces.
 It appears to be organised in a tree-like structure, defined by sets of brackets - `{` and `}`.
+The curly braces actually denote a new configuration context.

 As a general rule, if a directive is valid in multiple nested scopes, a declaration in a broader context will be passed on to any child contexts as default values.
 The children contexts can override these values at will.